top of page

 By empowering the community to take ownership of the company we believe we will avoid similar issues as local people need not worry that foreigners are taking over.

-Initially we are working with a pilot group of women to perfect an extraction technique using small manually operated milk separators to separate the oil from the water in the fruit.
-During this time the women use the oil themselves or sell it locally.
-Eventually we hope to raise funding to purchase a larger malaxer and filtration unit similar to those used by western countries to produce a high quality product.
+Initially we worked with a pilot group of women to perfect an extraction technique using small manually operated milk separators to separate the oil from the water in the fruit.
+During this time the women used the oil themselves or sold it locally.
+We now hope to raise funding to purchase a larger malaxer and filtration unit similar to those used by western countries to produce a high quality product.

 bottom of page